Conservation Officer Report

 District 11 - St. Cloud area

-CO Brian Mies (Annandale) last week checked anglers.
-CO Mies testified in court on a deer case.
-CO Mies gave fur and trapping class at Ney Park.
-CO Mies worked on a waters case.
+CO Brian Mies (Annandale) checked ice anglers.
+CO Mies followed up on deer info.
+CO Mies worked on calls.

 District 12 - Princeton area